guertinlab/Tn5bias/README.md

 Please enter a command
 ```

+If you are using a Mac OS, you may use the "depend" command to check the faidx, GNU parallel, and Anaconda dependencies.
+If these applications are
+not found in PATH, seqOutATACBias will attempt to install them.

 ## Scaling ATAC-seq data

 seqOutATACBias scales ATAC-seq data by generating 12 direct k-mer scaling files and one unscaled file using seqOutBias